if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `bool` - Returns true if the play area cursor GameObject is active.
+   * `bool` - Returns `true` if the play area cursor GameObject is active.

-The IsActive method returns whether the play area cursor game object is active or not.
+The IsActive method returns whether the play area cursor GameObject is active or not.

 #### GetPlayAreaContainer/0